Petersburg Railroad: 1850s successful operations

 Competition in the 1850s from north–south rail routes through Lynchburg, to the west, did not cause a decline of revenue.
 Trade coming from an improved Upper Appomattox Canal Navigation System, improved methods of communication such as telegraphy, and population growth of Richmond and Petersburg contributed to growing profits.
 The company had enough money to replace the rails on an ongoing basis without taking on debt.
 In 1855–60, the chief products to ship were cotton, grain, tobacco and flour.

 Cars were built with heart pine, ash, white oak, poplar, black walnut, and even mahogany.
 The cars were painted red, white and French Zinc.
 Iron was finished with Japan Black.
 Sperm oil from sperm whales was used as a lubricant for the machinery.

 The Petersburg Railroad hired enslaved Africans from plantation owners, listed in the annual reports as hired bonds.
 In some cases they paid a dollar or two for medical attention to slaves.

 In 1857, stations were located at Stony Creek, Jarratt's, Belfield, Hicksborough, Pleasant Hill, Garysburg, and Weldon.

 The Petersburg Railroad took 3 hours and fifteen minutes to travel between Petersburg and Weldon.

 Civil War

-The Petersburg Railroad saw much action and destruction during at the end of the American Civil War.
+The Petersburg Railroad saw much action and destruction during the latter part of the American Civil War.
 During the Civil War, the Petersburg Railroad carried food and equipment to General (CSA) Robert E. Lee's Army of Northern Virginia The Petersburg Railroad carried supplies south and sometimes carried U.S. prisoners of war.
 The railroad requisitioned supplies from Tredegar Iron Works during the war.
 Lieutenant General Ulysses S. Grant severed these rails as part of the effort to cut supply lines to Petersburg for the Siege of Petersburg.The rails were damaged in the Battle of Globe Tavern, the Battle of Jerusalem Plank Road and Second Battle of Ream's Station.
 Since the Petersburg Railroad was the road to Weldon, North Carolina the first two are sometimes referred to as the Battles for the Weldon Railroad.